ryan-richards/Nugget-BLE-Spam-Detector/ReadMe.md

 - Flash the program onto your ESP32 S3 mini board.

-- Use the left and right directional buttons to select BLE detection threshold (default is 17).
+- Use the LEFT and RIGHT directional buttons to select BLE detection threshold (default is 17).

-- Press the up directional button to activate Bluetooth scanning.
+- Press the UP directional button to activate Bluetooth scanning.

 - The Nugget will repeatedly scan for BLE signals nearby.